BCL 102: Third Generation

+Fourth Generation

+The BCL 102 Mk 7 was released in 2020.

 Features

-As delivered, a Wave 2 rifle weighs approx. 8.9lbs.

 Operating mechanism

-The rifle action operates on a direct impingement system.
-The BCL 102 operates in a similar fashion to the popular Colt AR 15.
+The rifle action operates on a direct impingement system, chambered in 7.62x51mm NATO.

 Upper receivers

 The upper receiver incorporates the fore stock, the charging handle, the gas operating system, the barrel, the bolt and bolt carrier assembly.
-The BCL 102 employ a modular design.
+The BCL 102 employ a modular design with a MLOK handguard.
 Thus one upper receiver can quickly and easily be substituted for another.
 Upper receivers are available with barrels of different weights, lengths, calibers, and rail systems with various sights and accessories.

 The standard BCL 102 rifle uses an 18.5" barrel, to be legally categorized as a non-restricted firearm in Canada.

 Charge Handle

 BCL uses an ambidextrous rear charging handle.
 Some users have reported that third party charge handle require shaving off some of the material off the 'ears' of these handles.
 This seems to affect Wave 2 rifles only.